beckyydo/Walmart-2.0/README.md

 # MUST READ

-sales_aug.csv (173MB), and prices_csv (244MB) was unable to load into github due to their size, they can be found in the links below and added to Resources to implement notebooks. repo include .gitignore of the two files to prevent a commit of files and being locked out of the repo.
+sales_aug.csv (173MB), and prices_csv (244MB) was unable to load into github due to their size, they can be found in the links below and added to Resources to implement notebooks.
+Repository includes a .gitignore of the two files to prevent a commit of the files and being locked out of the repo.

 https://www.kaggle.com/ulrich07/walmartadd?select=sales_aug.csv